Middle Loup River Challenge

 Check Point 1 to Check Point 2:

 This portion is 7 miles.
 The check point is located at the Gaston Road bridge east of Thedford.
 This portion of the race has some small rapids under the railroad tracks just after Check Point 1.
 These are not difficult to navigate and are just big enough o give you a little bit of a rush.
 You will probably get slightly wet going through them.
-The mile stratch through Thedford has a few down tree.
+The mile stretch through Thedford has a few down trees.
 None of these are hard to get around, but they can look intimidating to a novice kayaker at first appearance.
 After you get to Highway 83, the river is wide open and easy to float.

 Check Point 2 to Finish:

 This portion is 11.75 miles.
 You will find this stretch of the river easy to navigate and wide open.
 The last mile and a half is the most challenging portion of the race though.
 The river widens out and gets shallow.
 This will likely be he part of the river that makes the difference between 1st and 5th.
 Your navigation skills will come into play.
 Pick the wrong channel and it might cost you winning the race.
+There is at least one channel that will get you through to the finish without having to exit your kayak or canoe.
+SUP racers will have the best view of the channels and will be able to navigate them easier.

-Women Adventure Race: No Record Yet
+Women Solo Canoe: No Record

 Team Canoe: No Record Yet